microsoft/nni/docs/en_US/TrainingService/RemoteMachineMode.md

     passwd: bob123
 ```

 Files in `codeDir` will be automatically uploaded to the remote machine.
-You can run NNI on different operating systems (Windows, Linux, MacOS) to spawn experiments on the remote machines:
+You can run NNI on different operating systems (Windows, Linux, MacOS) to spawn experiments on the remote machines (only Linux allowed):

 ```bash
 nnictl create --config examples/trials/mnist-annotation/config_remote.yml